What is Evidence Based Public Health (EBPH)?

 Evidence based public health is "the development, implementation, and evaluation of effective programs and policies in public health through application of principles of scientific reasoning."
 The process involves integrating science-based interventions with community preferences to improve the health of populations.
 For more information on Evidence-based Public Health, see https://www.evidencebasedpublichealth.org/

 Kohatsu, et al. Am J Prev Med 2004:27(5)

 Brownson et al. Evidence-Based Public Health, 3rd Ed.
 (2017) Oxford University Press.

 The EBPH Course in Chronic Disease Prevention

-within their states.
-For more detailed information, see the State-Based Train-the-Trainer Course Planning Guide.
+For more detailed information about course replication using your state's team, see the State-Based Train-the-Trainer Course Planning Guide.